 - Select the Show password check box, and then write down the value that's displayed in the Password box.

-- In the applications list, select JIRA SAML SSO by Microsoft.
+- Browse to Identity > Applications > Enterprise applications > JIRA SAML SSO by Microsoft.

 - In the Users and groups dialog, select B.Simon from the Users list, then click the Select button at the bottom of the screen.

 - If you are expecting a role to be assigned to the users, you can select it from the Select a role dropdown.
 If no role has been set up for this app, you see "Default Access" role selected.

 - In the Add Assignment dialog, click the Assign button.